Computer time and date get reset or losing time

 Computer CMOS battery failing or bad

-If the date has reset to the BIOS manufacturer date, epoch, or a default date such as 1970, 1980, or 1990 it is a good indication that the CMOS battery is failing or is already bad.
+If the date reset to the BIOS manufacturer date, epoch, or a default date (1970, 1980, or 1990), the CMOS battery is failing or is already bad.

 Before replacing the battery, set the date and time to the correct values in CMOS setup and save and exit the setup.
 If the values are lost again, set the values again, but leave your computer on for 2-3 days without turning it off.
 Sometimes, this helps enable the CMOS battery to retain its settings for longer.

-If this doesn't resolve your issue replace your CMOS battery.
+If this does not resolve your issue, replace your CMOS battery.

 Older computers may not have a BIOS that is compatible with any year 2000 dates.
-If your computer was manufactured before 1995, we recommended that you contact the manufacturer to determine if the motherboard's BIOS is Y2K compatible.
+If your computer was manufactured before 1995, we recommend you contact the manufacturer to determine if the motherboard's BIOS is Y2K compatible.